Blue Cross Medicare Plans – Medigap or Medicare Advantage?

 Shopping for a Blue cross Medigap policy is a fairly simple process.
 Supplements are standardized plans.
 Blue Cross Medigap plan F will offer the same benefits as an AARP Medigap plan F or a Humana Plan F. This makes comparing plans easy.

 If you have decided on Blue Cross you will want to compare the plans available.
-Medigap Plan F has been the most popular choice for people looking for the most comprehensive coverage.
+Medicare supplement Plan F has been the most popular choice for people looking for the most comprehensive coverage.
 In June 2010, new Modernized Medicare supplement plans were introduced.
 Medicare supplement plan N has proven to be very popular due to the lower monthly premium.
 This is accomplished by shifting some cost sharing to the policy holder.

 The benefits of a Blue Cross Medigap policy include: